 Now let’s create an AsyncTask to perform an HTTP GET call:

 If you are familiar with Android development, this class is pretty straightforward.
 The main logic of the worker is located inside the doInBackground method.
-First, I set the desired URL, followed establishing an HTTP connection, via the openConnection method.
+First, I set the desired URL, followed by establishing an HTTP connection, via the openConnection method.
 After checking if the connection was successful, I read the connection’s data from a BufferedReader, in this case, reading it, line by line.
 And that’s it!

 To call this HTTP GET worker, just start the AsyncTask, for instance on the onCreate method of the main activity: